 43. Great Horned Owl

-Its diet consists primarily of rabbits, hares, rats and mice; however, they are also known to consume skunks, geese and other birds too.
+Its diet consists primarily of rabbits, hares, rats, and mice; however, it also consumes skunks, geese, and other birds.

-With their powerful talons capable of crushing prey with ease, these owls have earned themselves a fearsome reputation due to their incredible strength.
+With their powerful talons capable of quickly crushing prey, these owls have earned themselves a fearsome reputation due to their incredible strength.

 Kingdom | Animalia |